ThatXliner/Significant-files/PYTHON_STYLE.md

 ```python
 all_str = map(str, some_iterable)
 ```
-Always attempt to use comprehension constructs when possible
+Always attempt to use comprehension constructs when possible.

 ### Principal of least privilege and simplicity